alreshaidan/ISQA_3420/UseCases.md

 Stakeholders: Developer / Manager

-Preconditions: The Manager can send requests to license and vulnerability information in the DB
+Preconditions: The Manger need to send request to project process to Receive the license and vulnerability information from the Policy Data store.

 Main Success Scenario: Manager get the license and vulnerability information from software package & license information database.